Developer Overview

 Add a Pipeline

-Add a Bash or Snakemake entrypoint and register it in the workflow registry, workflows/registry/workflows.yaml.
+Add a Bash, Snakemake, Nextflow, or Cromwell entrypoint and register it in the workflow registry, workflows/registry/cbicall-workflow-registry.yaml.
 Users can then select it from the parameters YAML.

 Add a Resource

-Add a resource catalog entry that declares which workflow keys it supports and how installed resource identity can be checked.
+Add a resource catalog entry that declares its resource version, which workflow keys it supports, and how installed resource identity can be checked.

 What Extension Means